Global Standards Collaboration

 The goal of the Global Standards Collaboration (GSC) is to enhance co-operation between Participating Standards Organizations (PSOs) from different regions of the world in order to facilitate exchange of information on standards development, build synergies and reduce duplication.

-GSC provides for the regular exchange of work programmes and other information in a number of agreed high-interest technical areas, and has attracted a growing number of other participants from around the world.
-As its name implies, its goal is to promote global standards collaboration in these areas of common interest.
+GSC provides for the regular exchange of work programmes and facilitates collaboration regarding communications standards and the related development environment.
+In addition to the PSOs, the GSC attracts a growing number of other standardization actors from around the world who can participate as guests.
+As its name implies, its ultimate goal is to promote global standards collaboration in these areas of common interest.

 The present membership is represented by the following organizations: